Cold turkey: Reaction to being served cheap meat

 Scholars of 19th-century British periodicals have pointed to the UK satirical magazine Judy as the catalyst of the evolution in the phrase's meaning.
 The journal's issue of January 3, 1877, featured the fictional diary of one John Hume, Esquire, a Scrooge-like miser who disapproves of Christmas.
 When Hume is invited to stay at his cousin Clara's as a part of her household's celebrations, he is shocked to be served slices of cold turkey on the evening of his arrival.
-That cold turkey is poor substitute for the roasted and dressed dish is played for comic effect.
+That cold turkey is a poor substitute for the roasted and dressed dish, played for comic effect.
 The dissatisfied barrister stays several days nonetheless, and with each passing day, he is more and more shocked to be served cold turkey each day.
 The story ends with Hume, disgusted at having been treated so badly, removing Clara from his will and testament.

 A possible hypothesis is that Hume's behavior towards Clara - excluding and excommunicating her in retaliation for her ongoing ill-treatment of him - became known as "the cold turkey treatment", and that word quickly spread from London to the rest of Britain, and finally the United States.

 An early print appearance of "cold turkey" in its exclusionary sense dates to 1910, in Canadian poet Robert W. Service's The Trail of '98: A Northland Romance: "Once I used to gamble an' drink the limit.
 One morning I got up from the card-table after sitting there thirty-six hours.
 I'd lost five thousand dollars.
 I knew they'd handed me out 'cold turkey'..."